googleapis/google-cloud-ruby/google-cloud-billing/AUTHENTICATION.md

-The google-cloud-billing library aims to make authentication as simple as possible, and provides several mechanisms to configure your system without providing **Service Account Credentials** directly in code.
+The google-cloud-billing library aims to make authentication as simple as possible, and provides several mechanisms to configure your system without requiring **Service Account Credentials** directly in code.

 **Credentials** are discovered in the following order: